 - mopping the floor, wiping the tiles, towel rails and mirrors

 - cleaning off moulds, wiping cobwebs and dust in the bathroom walls and laundry area

-- getting rid of soap deposit in the laundry tab, glasses and bathroom walls
+- getting rid of soap deposits in the laundry tab, glasses and bathroom walls

-- sterilizing shower, bathtubs and sinks in the bathroom
+- sterilising showers, bathtubs and sinks in the bathroom

 Deep cleaning in the kitchen